-- 1. Directors and Managers of Facilities Services are to request snow removal volunteers from their teams at the beginning of each snow removal season. - 2.
-Volunteers that are trained or would like to be trained to operate a snowplow vehicle or heavy equipment are to report to the Administrative Assistant of the Grounds Department (see training verification requirements). - 3.
-Volunteers that only want to use a shovel, snow blower or hand-operated salt applicator are to report to the Administrative Assistant of the Custodial Services Department. - 4.
-Administrative Assistants are to keep a list of volunteers, their contact information, and add them to any communication apps that are being used for notifications. - G. Required Snow Removal
+1. Directors and Managers of Facilities Services are to request snow removal volunteers from their teams at the beginning of each snow removal season.

+2. Volunteers that are trained or would like to be trained to operate a snowplow vehicle or heavy equipment are to report to the Administrative Assistant of the Grounds Department to be added to the list of volunteers and to schedule training (see training verification requirements).
+Volunteers should be called in the order that they signed up (first-come, first-served).

+3. The Administrative Assistant of Grounds is to keep a list of volunteers, their contact information, and add them to any communication apps that are being used for notifications.
+Track how each volunteer is willing and able to help (shovel, snow blower, hand-operated salt applicator, truck-plow, heavy equipment, etc.).
+Schedule training as necessary.

+G. Required Snow Removal